dan2221/Grupper/README.md

 FEATURES:

 * Install palletes and data files (.wav .fpg) from your favorite mods.
-* If you want to use your own data files, put them in your data folder before install.
-When you install a mod, your files will not be replaced by mod's files, because the mod's files receives "[mod]" in their names when exists files with the same names in SorR data folder.
 * Option to shows the installed mod as the first one in the sormaker list by adding the character "-" to its folder name.
+* You can restore the default backup palettes of the game.
+* You can copy a savegame to your SorR with everything unlocked.
+* If you want to use your own data files, place them in your data folder before installing any mod.
+When you install the mod, your files won't be replaced because the mod's files will have '[mod]' added to their names.

 SOME FUTURE FEATURES:

 * Character mods support;
 * Music player for all mods, independent if the mod are listed in the Grupper mod list;
-* If you don't want to use playable character mods of level mods you can refuse this by activate an option.
-* If you want to use playable character palettes from level mods you can acept this by activate an option.
-But you won't able to use mod characters.
+* Tools for small modifications in the game.
+* Option to refuse using characters' FPG present in mods' data folders.

 IMPORTANT TOPICS: